wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/defender-office-365-evaluate/includes/introduction.md

 - Understand how to evaluate Microsoft Defender for Office 365.
 - Understand how to use evaluation mode for Microsoft Defender for Office 365.
-- Understand the configuration analyzer in the Microsoft 365 security center.
+- Understand the configuration analyzer in the Microsoft 365 Defender portal.